acoustic-content-samples/wchtools-cli/README.md

 #### Defaults
   By default, wchtools CLI pushes and pulls only the authoring artifacts and web resources that are "ready" (not draft), and have been modified since the last successful push or pull.
 To push or pull artifacts again whether they are modified or not since the last successful push or pull, use the -I option to Ignore-timestamps.
 To push or pull "draft" authoring artifacts, use the --draft option.

   An initial push of a starter kit or sample package is done to populate the initial authoring artifacts.
-Those authoring artifacts and successive ones are typically manipulated in the Watson Content Hub web based Authoring UI and not locally on the filesystem.
-Web resource artifacts such as html, css, js, and handlebars templates are managed and edited externally and pushed to the Watson Content Hub with the wchtools CLI utility.
+Those authoring artifacts and successive ones are typically manipulated in the Acoustic Content web based Authoring UI and not locally on the filesystem.
+Web resource artifacts such as html, css, js, and handlebars templates are managed and edited externally and pushed to the Acoustic Content with the wchtools CLI utility.
 Therefore, the default is to push and pull only web resource artifacts, if no options are specified to the push and pull commands.

   Use the following command to push only web resource artifacts that have been modified locally since they were last pushed or pulled.